Trepan-Debuggers/zshdb/docs/index.rst

 zshdb - a gdb-like debugger for zsh
 ===================================

-zshdb is a gdb-like debugger for zsh
+zshdb is a gdb-like debugger for zsh_.

 A command-line interface (CLI) is provided as well as an remote access interface over TCP/IP.